John Darcy, MS '07, MA 10, PhD '14

-Darcy has more than 10 years of experience working in cardiovascular diseases in the biopharmaceutical industry and is currently employed in the U.S. Medical Affairs division of AstraZeneca Pharmaceuticals.
-He covers North Florida and Alabama as a cardiovascular medical science liaison, where he lends nonpromotional medical and scientific support to the cardiology community in the oral antiplatelet medicinal space.
+Darcy has more than 12 years of experience working in the biopharmaceutical industry and is currently employed in the U.S. Clinical Development and Medical Affairs Division at Novartis.
+He covers Pennsylvania, Delaware and Southern New Jersey where he lends nonpromotional medical and scientific support to the rheumatology and immunology communities for the subcutaneous biologic, secukinumab.

 Darcy also holds an undergraduate degree from Penn State University and has many personal and professional ties to the Binghamton area and Binghamton University.
 He worked as a staff assistant in the Dean's Office of the Thomas J. Watson School of Engineering and Applied Science, and served as a volunteer at both United Health Services' Department of Pathology and the Garabed A. Fattal Community Free Clinic of the Binghamton Clinical Campus of Upstate Medical University.